 By default, the migration ignores the container itself when processing a Workspace or User Matter and only migrates its contents.
-This works perfectly when the former are migrated into existing libraries of folders, which is the case for most migration workloads.
-It might be required in some cases, however, to migrate the nested workspaces as folders inside their parent workspace into the target system.
+This works perfectly when the former are migrated into the existing libraries of folders, which is the case for most migration workloads.
+It might be required in some cases, however, to migrate the Nested Workspaces as folders inside their parent Workspace into the target system.

-To achieve that, an application setting needs to be manually set:
+To achieve this an application setting needs to be manually set:

 - Open the application configuration file in a text editor of your choice.

 - Create a new key named WorkSiteToSharePoint.WorkspaceTargetType and set its value to “Folder”.